sedona-cms/core/README.md

 ## About the project

-Sedona CMS can create beautiful and fully customizable admin panel on frontend site.
+Sedona CMS can create a beautiful and fully customizable admin panel on the frontend site.

 ### Built With